timborovkov/LotusHack-KiviKova/docs/integrations.md

 Run with: `pnpm test:network`

-Tests send an MCP `initialize` request to each server URL.
-Acceptable responses: 200, 401, 403, 405, 302/307 (all prove the server exists).
-Also validates structural invariants (all available integrations have URLs, all URLs are HTTPS, no unexpected duplicates).
+Tests send an MCP `initialize` request to each available server URL.
+Reachability accepts statuses proving the endpoint exists (e.g. 200, 401/403, 405, and redirect responses).
+OAuth integrations are additionally validated for auth-gated behavior (redirect or auth challenge).
+The suite also validates structural invariants (all available integrations have URLs, all URLs are HTTPS, no unexpected duplicates).